-For the fund accounting services rendered to the Funds under the Fund Services Agreement, the Funds pay GFS the greater of an annual minimum fee or an asset based fee, which scales downward based upon the respective Fund's net assets.
+For the fund accounting services rendered to the Funds under the Fund Services Agreement, the Funds pay UFS the greater of an annual minimum fee or an asset based fee, which scales downward based upon the respective Fund's net assets.
 The Funds also pay the Administrator for any out-of-pocket expenses.
-For the fiscal years ended November 30, 2018, November 30, 2019 and November 30, 2020, the Copeland Dividend Growth Fund paid fund accounting service fees in the amount of \$60,124, \$55,989 and \$51,631, respectively.
-For the fiscal period ended November 30, 2018, and fiscal years ended November 30, 2019 and November 30, 2020, the Copeland SMID Cap Dividend Growth Fund paid fund accounting service fees in the amount of \$26,715, \$31,871 and \$33,139, respectively.
+For the fiscal years ended November 30, 2020, November 30, 2021 and November 30, 2022, the Copeland SMID Cap Dividend Growth Fund paid fund accounting service fees in the amount of \$33,139, \$34,452 and 36,066, respectively.
+For the fiscal years ended November 30, 2020,